sen2vm/sen2vm-core/documentation/Input/input_description.md

 ### 1.1 L1B Product

 > [!NOTE]
 > L1B products can be downloaded at [https://browser.dataspace.copernicus.eu/](https://browser.dataspace.copernicus.eu/).
 Please note that special access for L1B products might be required by submitting  a request via the FAQ section.
+For detailed step-by-step instructions on how to download L1B data from the Copernicus Data Space Browser, please refer to the [How to Download L1B Data from CDSE](L1B_CDSE_Download.md) guide.

 > [!IMPORTANT]
 > The expected format is compatible with the SAFE format, i.e. a folder structured as illustrated in the following sections.